bradtwurst/bradtwurst.github.io/_posts/2020-10-24-Hello-World.md

 Welcome to the site of an greybeard who desires to keep learning.

-The site's purpose is to record the discoveries and journeys that I am encountering in everything geeky (and sometime non-geeky)
+The site's purpose is to record the discoveries and journeys that I am encountering in everything geeky (and occasionally non-geeky)

 I'll try to keep the snark and the opinions to a minimum... but no promises :)